 Shaping the 21st Century

-- Demonstrate the power of collaborative practice used to design and deliver innovative advantage.
+- Demonstrate the power of collaborative practice used to design and deliver innovative advantage in an organization

 Program participants achieve these outcomes by:

-- Leading learning and catalyzing change through the department's international publication Catalyst: Strategic Design Review.
+- Leading learning and catalyzing change through the department's international publication Catalyst Review: Leading Creative Economies

-- Designing applied research projects that deliver strategic and innovative approaches to key global and business challenges.
+- Designing applied research projects that deliver strategic and innovative approaches to key global and business challenge

 DM-632 Leadership and Team Building